arnhazra/lenstack/README.md

 #### Frostlake
 An analytics provider for web applications.
 It empowers you to make informed analysis and better decisions.

-#### Hexscan
+#### Lenstack Ledgerscan
-Hexscan is designed to gather & analyze data from blockchain ledger, including balances, transactions & blocks.
+Ledgerscan is designed to gather & analyze data from blockchain ledger, including balances, transactions & blocks.

 #### Hyperedge
 A fast & robust HTTP database, that uses key-value storage mechanism, designed for optimal performance and security.

-#### Snowlake
+#### Lenstack NFT Studio
-A prototype management application that uses Ethereum Blockchain to create and manage prototypes.
+A NFT management application that uses Ethereum Blockchain to create and manage prototypes.

-#### Swapstream
+#### Lenstack Swap
 Effortlessly trade ERC-20 tokens with our platform, ensuring seamless transactions within the Ethereum ecosystem.

 ### What is the cost of using this platform ?